ehealthsuisse/ch-epr-fhir/input/pagecontent/ppqm.md

-According to Swiss EPR regulations, patients have the right to decide who is allowed to access and modify data in their EPR, and under which circumstance (cf. emergency access).
+According to Swiss EPR regulations, patients have the right to decide who is allowed to access and modify data in their EPR, and under which circumstances (cf. emergency access).
 The national integration profile "Privacy Policy Query" (CH:PPQ, see Amendment 2.1 of Annex 5 EPRO-FDHA) defines how to specify these decisions as access policies in the XACML 2.0 format and interchange them using the SOAP transport protocol.
 For mobile applications, this combination of standards is only restrictedly suitable, therefore a more lightweight solution like HL7 FHIR® is